NiklasEi/bevy_kira_audio/README.md

 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/NiklasEi/bevy_kira_audio/blob/main/LICENSE.md)
 [![Crates.io](https://img.shields.io/crates/d/bevy_kira_audio.svg)](https://crates.io/crates/bevy_kira_audio)

 This bevy plugin is intended to try integrating [Kira][kira] into Bevy.
-The end goal would be to replace or update `bevy_audio`, if Kira turns out to be a good approach.
-Currently, this plugin can play `.ogg`, `.mp3`, `.flac`, and `.wav` formats and supports web builds for everything except for `mp3`.
+The end goal is to replace or update `bevy_audio`, if Kira turns out to be a good approach.
+Currently, this plugin can play `ogg`, `mp3`, `flac`, and `wav` formats and supports web builds for everything except `mp3`.

-You can check out the examples directory in this repository for a display of this plugin's functionality.
+You can check out the `examples` directory in this repository for a display of this plugin's functionality.

 ## Usage
 To initialize the corresponding `AssetLoaders`, use at least one of the features `ogg`, `mp3`, `wav`, or `flac`.
-The following example assumes that `bevy_kira_audio/ogg` is used.
+The following example assumes that the feature `bevy_kira_audio/ogg` is enabled.

 ```rust
 use bevy_kira_audio::{Audio, AudioPlugin};